maxrantil/ft_ls/README.md

 -t: Sort the files by last modification time.

+##challenges
 One of the main challenges of this project was getting a good understanding of the operating system functions and data structures needed to manipulate the file system.
 I also had to be mindful of error handling and ensuring that the program could handle illegal options.

+##conclusion
 Overall, this was a very educational and rewarding project.
 I gained a deeper understanding of C programming and how it can be used to interact with the file system.
-I also had the opportunity to improve my libft library and add new functions that will be useful in future projects.
-If you have any questions or would like to see the code, feel free to check out my repository on GitHub.